-Starting 1 January 2021, only employers must pay social security contributions of 24% (with some exceptions) of their employees' gross salary, meal tickets and other remunerations to the Social Security Fund.
-The legislation provides an annual fixed social security contribution for other categories of taxpayers in an amount approved for each year (e.g. MDL 11,331 applicable in 2021).
+Starting 1 January 2021, only employers must pay SSC of 24% (with some exceptions) of their employees' gross salary, meal tickets, and other remunerations to the Social Security Fund.
+The legislation provides annual fixed SSC for other categories of taxpayers in an amount approved for each year (e.g. MDL 11,331 applicable in 2021).

 The table below summarises information about the type of employers and SSC rates applicable for them.

 |Employers in the private sector, higher education, and medical institutions||24%|